googlesamples/unity-jar-resolver/README.md

 ## Usage

 Dependencies for iOS are added by referring to CocoaPods.

+   1. Add the unitypackage to your plugin project (assuming you are developing a plugin).
+Please read the [Plugin Redistribution](#plugin-redistribution) section when you're considering how to export your package to share with your users.

+   2. Copy and rename the SampleDependencies.xml file into your plugin and add the dependencies your plugin requires.

+      The XML file just needs to be under an `Editor` directory and match the name `*Dependencies.xml`.
+For example,
+      `MyPlugin/Editor/MyPluginDependencies.xml`.

 For example, to add the AdMob pod, version 7.0 or greater with bitcode enabled: